jordisantamaria/CrawlerTranslator/README.md

 # CrawlerTranslator
-A crawler who use online dictionarys to translate a input of Spanish words to Japanese
+A crawler which use online dictionarys to translate a input of Spanish words to Japanese

 Requirements generated automatically with pip freeze > requirements.txt